apache/brpc/README.md

 # ![brpc](docs/images/logo.png)

-An industrial-grade RPC framework used throughout [Baidu](http://ir.baidu.com/phoenix.zhtml?c=188488&p=irol-irhome), with 1,000,000+ instances(not counting clients) and thousands kinds of services, called "**baidu-rpc**" inside Baidu.
-Only C++ implementation is opensourced right now.
+An industrial-grade RPC framework used throughout [Baidu](http://ir.baidu.com/phoenix.zhtml?c=188488&p=irol-irhome), with 1,000,000+ instances(not counting clients) and thousands kinds of services. "brpc" means "better RPC".

 You can use it to:
 * Build a server that can talk in multiple protocols (**on same port**), or access all sorts of services